mokyen/okyensourcesoftware/dmi.md

 6. Define the invariance between pieces of the data
 7. Define the use case components
    * Consider the actors that will impact each use case
-   * Use this to rbeak the software into components such that each component would only change due to one actor
+   * Use this to break the software into components such that each component would only change due to one actor
 8. Define the pieces in the drivers and framework layer
 9. Use test driven development to implement each component
    * Isolating decisions is often something that happens during the *refactor* step of the TDD process